 Here Hublot uses him as a brand ambassador!

-Do not force your culture on Chinese customers
+Do not force your culture on Chinese customers through digital marketing in China

 This cannot be stressed enough: copying a strategy that works in your country might be risky.
 Chinese consumers are sensitive to signs of adaptation from brands.
 Tradition and culture are paramount to the Chinese and it’s a good move for brands to refer to China’s customs.
 Localizing your content is essential, and your marketing strategy could, for example, include wordplay.
 Since Chinese is a tonal language, you could easily turn your campaign into something humorous.